It’s almost coming to the end of another year, and that is a time for reflection on many things.

 - Parents want to have more control over their work schedule to be more hands-on at home and be more present in their kids’ activities.

-- Taking some time off school now and then to have an adventure, as we know that kids learn by doing, seeing and experiencing just as much, if not more, than studying it in a book.
+- Taking some time off school now and then to have an adventure.
+We know that kids learn by doing, seeing and experiencing just as much, if not more, than studying it in a book.

-Here are another few ways that I think different about things at home:
+Here are a few ways to think differently about things at home:

 We all need to eat, and I have to be the one to do the grocery shopping.

 Time is precious, and going to walk in a grocery store to get our food is not a good return on time spent, in my opinion.

 We need food – we don’t have to be the ones to get it.

 We use home grocery delivery and save at least 1 hour per week without pushing a trolley up and down an aisle anymore.

 2. I can’t sit down and chill when there’s so much to do.